 How to Use Green Powder in Your Kitchen

 You can add this nutritionally boosted powder to just about anything you cook.
-If you worry that your kids aren’t getting enough greens, this is a great way to sneak some extra into their everyday foods.
+Kids not getting enough greens?
+Green Powder is a great way to sneak extra into their everyday foods.
 We find that it doesn’t really affect the flavor of your food unless you go wild adding it 🙂

 Here are just a few suggestions of how we use green powder in our kitchen: